victorbstan/restify-chat/README.md

 `/public/index.html` is the entry-point to the client-side app.

 `/public/lib` is for Bower to use, it puts managed dependencies there.
-Don't forget to update `index.html` with required distribution scripts Bower fetches for you.
+Don't forget to update `Gruntfile.js` `concat: {` section with required distribution scripts Bower fetches for you.